Redefining a 'special relationship': Trump and May to talk trade

 Following a secret trip by May's two most senior aides to the United States in December, British foreign minister Boris Johnson met Trump's close advisers this month and told parliament he had found a "huge fund of goodwill" for Britain.

-But experts and former officials suggest that goodwill may run out fast, not only on trade, but over other areas where Trump and May have potential to disagree, such as climate change, women's rights and the Iranian nuclear deal.
+But experts and former officials suggest that goodwill may run out fast, not only on trade, but over other areas where Trump and May have potential to disagree, such as climate change, the NATO military alliance and the Iranian nuclear deal.

-"Beware of Donald Trump bearing gifts," former government minister and United Nations deputy secretary-general, Mark Malloch Brown, told Reuters, suggesting that the U.S. president was not a "fan" of trade deals.
+"Beware of Donald Trump bearing gifts," Mark Malloch Brown, a former British government minister and United Nations deputy secretary-general, told Reuters, suggesting that the U.S. president was not a "fan" of trade deals.

-Trump formally withdrew the United States from the Trans-Pacific Partnership trade deal this week and is also working to renegotiate the North American Free Trade Agreement to provide more favourable terms.
+Trump formally withdrew the United States from the Trans-Pacific Partnership trade deal this week and is also working to renegotiate the North American Free Trade Agreement to provide more favorable terms.

 BACK-FOOT BRITAIN